Land Rover is working on a redesign for its Range Rover and the latest spy shots show a prototype for the long-wheelbase variant.

 The prototype can clearly be identified by its stretched wheelbase and rear door.
 The previous long-wheelbase Range Rover was about eight inches longer than the regular model and the same is probably true for this new generation.
 It should also be differentiated from the regular model by more luxurious appointments in the cabin.

-Both the regular and long-wheelbase versions of the redesigned, fourth-generation Range Rover are expected on sale in late 2021 as 2022 models.
+Both the regular and long-wheelbase versions of the redesigned, fifth-generation Range Rover are expected on sale in late 2021 as 2022 models.
 A new Range Rover Sport should also be coming, likely one year after the regular Range Rover.

 2022 Land Rover Range Rover Long Wheelbase spy shots - Photo credit: S. Baldauf/SB-Medien